HomeLatest NewsStartupsSTPI’s tech challenge swells with 6,000 entries; 300 tech startups to get Rs 95 cr Centre funding under CHUNAUTI...

 STPI is a science and technology organisation established under the ministry of electronics and information technology with an aim to encourage the export of software from India.

 “The initiative aligns with our vision to foster an innovative ecosystem for the development of indigenous software products.
-The selected startups will receive end-to-end support through financial assistance and mentorship that will encourage innovation and entrepreneurship in the key sectors,” Omkar Rai, Director General of STPI, said.
+The selected startups will receive end-to-end support through financial assistance and mentorship that will encourage and entrepreneurship in the key sectors,” Omkar Rai, Director General of STPI, said.

 Advertisement